syth3/ARP-Spoof-Detector/README.md

 # ARP-Spoof-Detector
-This Python program detects ARP spoofing by checking for duplicated in the ARp table.
+This Python program detects ARP spoofing by checking MAC addressing mapping to multiple IP addresses in the ARP table.

 ## Installation
 ```